anranLi515/AnranLi.github.io/_pages/about.md

 1. [2023.10.16].
 Our paper "Historical Embedding-Guided Efficient Large-Scale Federated Graph Learning" has been submitted to **ACM SIGMOD** 4th round.
 2. [2023.10.02].
 Our paper "Adaptive and Efficient Participant Selection in Vertical Federated Learning" has been accepted by **IEEE MSN 2023**.
 3. [2023.09.13] Dr. Anran Li served as a Program Committee (PC) member for **FL@FM-NeurIPS 2023**.
-4. [2023.08.15].
-Our paper "Towards Interpretable Federated Learning" has been submitted to **AAAI 2024**.
-5. [2023.08.10].
+4. [2023.08.10].
 Dr. Anran Li served as a Program Committee (PC) member for **AAAI 2024**.
-6. [2023.08.06].
+5. [2023.08.06].
 Two papers have been submitted to IEEE Transactions on Mobile Computing (**IEEE TMC 2023**).
-7. [2023.05.23].
+6. [2023.05.23].
 Our paper "FedCSS: Joint Client-and-Sample Selection for Hard Sample-Aware Noise-Robust Federated Learning" has been accepted by **ACM SIGMOD 2024**.
-8. [2023.04.20].
+7. [2023.04.20].
 Our paper "Fairness via Group Contribution Matching" has been accepted by **IJCAI 2023**.
-9. [2022.12.22].
+8. [2022.12.22].
 Our paper "GFL: Federated Learning on Non-IID data via Privacy-preserving Synthetic data" has been accepted by **PerCom 2023**.
-10. [2022.12.16].
+9. [2022.12.16].
 Our paper "Learning Program Representations with a Tree-Structured Transformer" has been accepted by **SANER 2023**.
-11. [2022.12.02].
+10. [2022.12.02].
 Our paper "FedSDG-FS: Efficient and Secure Feature Selection for Vertical Federated Learning" has been accepted by **IEEE INFOCOM 2023**.

 Selected Publications ($^*$ Corresponding Author)
 ------